Lazrius/FoundryVTT-Typescript-Module-Template/README.md

 This commit can then be pushed, and properly updated for people using the module to easily update their own copies.

 ## Renaming the project.
 Due to the build pipeline, it's not as simple as just changing a few names and being done with it.
-In order to properly name your module, you'll need to update the name field inside of:
+In order to properly name your module, you'll need to update the name/path inside of:
 - package.json
 - foundryconfig.json
 - Source/Style/lazrius-foundry-template.less (rename the file to the new project name)
 - Source/module.json (update the following fields: url, manifest, download, styles)